The-Green-Team/Visitor-Program/README.md

 Work in Progress:

 * UI
 * Server Side Database
 * Login and Sign Up Pages

-  ​

 As of right now nothing works, any help is appreciated though

-##Windows version will be made first then the Linux version will be built off of it.
+### Windows version will be made first then the Linux version will be built off of it.